krishna2/krishna2.github.io/vyasa.md

 The Bhagavad Gita is called Smrithi Prasthanam.
 Smrithi means Memory (that which is remembered).
 Hence called Paurusheyam - has an author - which of course, is Vyasa.

+## The one and only Vyasa the Self Referential Vyasa

 Thus we get to the point that the Mahabharata and even more so Vyasa is as self-referential as anything can get.

-It is written by Vyasa who is also known as Badarayana and as Krishna Dwaipayana.
+1. Mahabharata is written by Vyasa who is also known as Badarayana and as Krishna Dwaipayana.
 Vyasa is a descendant of Sage Vashishta who is the son of Brahma who is the son of Vishnu.
 (Refer appendix 1).

-Vishnu Sahasaranamam is of course about Lord Vishnu.
+2. Vishnu Sahasaranamam is of course about Lord Vishnu.
 Vyasa is writing about his earliest ancestor.

+3. Vishnu Sahasaranamam is narrated by Bhishma who is the step-brother of Vyasa.

-Vyasa is also an Avatara of Lord Vishnu himself.
+4. Vyasa is also an Avatara of Lord Vishnu himself.
 (Refer appendix 2).

-Mahabharata is also the story of two rival factions the Pandavas (Sons of Pandu) and Kauravas (Sons of Dhritharashtra).
+5. Mahabharata is also the story of two rival factions the Pandavas (Sons of Pandu) and Kauravas (Sons of Dhritharashtra).
 Pandu and Dhirtharashtra are sons of Vyasa.
 Vyasa is writing about the great war between his two grandsons.

-Vishnu Sahasaranamam is narrated by Bhishma who is the step-brother of Vyasa.

-Mahabharata has Bhagavad Gita which is the dialogue between Lord Krishna and Arjuna (one of the sons of Pandu).
+6. Mahabharata has Bhagavad Gita which is the dialogue between Lord Krishna and Arjuna (one of the sons of Pandu).
 Lord Krishna is also an avatara of Vishnu.

-In the BG itself, in Chapter 10 (Vibhuti Yoga), Lord Krishna would go on to say that
+7. In the BG itself, in Chapter 10 (Vibhuti Yoga), Lord Krishna would go on to say that

 - Among sages, he is Vyasa